 Mark has more than 20 years' experience across a range of industries.
-Prior to joining Council in 2018, he held strategic leadership roles in financial services in Victoria and Local Government and telecoms sectors in the United Kingdom.
-Mark was appointed to the role of General Manager Customer Experience in March 2019 and in September 2020 he moved to his current role as General Manager Strategic Asset Performance.
+Prior to joining Council in 2018, he held strategic leadership roles in financial services in Victoria and Local Government and telecoms sectors in the United with a focus in strategy, Kingdom, Mark was appointed transformation, marketing, to the role of General Manager events and community Customer Experience in March development.
+Her strength 2019 and in September 2020 he moved to his current role functional teams to find Asset Performance.